datadesk/web-map-maker/README.md

 <img width="1216" alt="mapmaker-screenshot" src="https://cloud.githubusercontent.com/assets/695934/22846871/a5d57d04-ef9e-11e6-87ef-8c1bfb874b22.png">

 We make a lot of maps at the Los Angeles Times.
 So we made this tool to help us make them faster.
+It uses [Mapzen's Tangram mapping engine](https://mapzen.com/products/tangram/) to render OpenStreetMap data as vector tiles.
+It then bakes out your map into an static image.

 This tool is still very much a work in progress — please report any bugs you find using GitHub issues!